Malivil/TTT-Randomat-20/README.md

 **ConVars**
 \
 _ttt_randomat_soulmates_ - Default: 1 - Whether this event is enabled.\
-_randomat_soulmates_affectall_ - Default: 0 - Whether everyone should have a soulmate.
+_randomat_soulmates_affectall_ - Default: 0 - Whether everyone should have a soulmate.\
+_randomat_soulmates_sharedhealth_ - Default: 0 - Whether soulmates should have shared health.

 ## Sudden Death!
 Changes everyone to have only 1 health